From Shrewsbury to Hollywood: 90 year old Geoff's magic life story

 He also taught himself magic out of a book, and together with his wife, Molly, they performed all over the world on six world cruises, and also at the London Palladium.

-"He has worked with all sorts of big stars, and performed for people like Muhammad Ali, Tony Curtis and Priscilla Presley.

-"Dad used to practice his magic tricks on the men at Shawbury when he worked there, that's how he really refined them, then his magic career took off.

-"The book is being sold to raise money for Alzheimer's research after my mom passed away from it in November last year.
+"The book is being sold to raise money for Alzheimer's research after my mum passed away from it in November last year.
 She was a beautiful lady inside and out.

 "When the Alzheimer's took her it took not only her soul but her looks as well.
 So dad really wanted to raise money to help in some way."